- Adjunct Faculty, Legal Studies

 Adjunct Faculty, Legal Studies

-Adjunct faculty at Stevenson University will engage in teaching activities in accordance with the University's Faculty Workload.
-Teaching responsibilities will include teaching courses in the Legal Studies Program.
+Adjunct faculty at Stevenson University will engage in teaching activities in accordance with the University's faculty workload policies.
+Teaching responsibilities will include teaching in-person courses in the Legal Studies Department.

 Department: School of Humanities & Social Sciences: Legal Studies

-Experience working with Blackboard or a similar course delivery platform.
+- Experience working with Blackboard or a similar learning management system.

 Light work: Exerting up to 20 pounds of force occasionally and/or a negligible amount of force constantly to move objects.
 Sitting, standing, walking, talking, hearing, keyboarding, and repetitive motions.
 Close visual acuity.
 Position requires sitting and standing for extended periods of time and the ability to speak clearly and effectively for an extended period of time.

-Teaching responsibilities include time spent in the classroom, laboratory, or telecommunications courses and in immediate preparation for them; maintaining competence in subjects being taught; preparing teaching materials; conferring with students on course materials; directing individual and group studies; reviewing written examinations and papers; evaluating presentations and projects; providing academic accommodations for students with documented disabilities.
+- Teaching responsibilities include time spent in the classroom, laboratory, or hybrid or online courses and in immediate preparation for them; maintaining competence in subjects being taught; preparing teaching materials; conferring with students on course materials; directing individual and group studies; reviewing written examinations and papers; evaluating presentations and projects; providing academic accommodations for students with documented disabilities.

-Administrative responsibilities include writing syllabi, reading and responding to emails promptly, grading course work within a time frame that enables the student to incorporate feedback on their next assignment, submitting mid-term and final grades by posted deadline, and alerting appropriate university personnel to student problems on a timely basis.
+- Other responsibilities include writing syllabi; reading and responding to emails promptly; grading course work within a time frame that enables the student to incorporate feedback on their next assignment; timely submission of mid-term and final grades, attendance verification, academic alerts, and other reports as requested; and alerting appropriate university personnel to student problems on a timely basis.

-Every faculty member is guaranteed academic freedom in accordance with the statement on academic freedom and responsibilities of faculty members, as in the policy manuals.
+- Every faculty member is guaranteed academic freedom in accordance with the statement on academic freedom and responsibilities of faculty members, as set forth in the Stevenson University Policies.

-Meeting classes for the full class time during the scheduled dates and times.
+- Meeting classes for the full class time during the scheduled dates and times is expected.